What happens when a British Prime Minister resigns? – KION546

 Who is Prime Minister while all this happens?

 The Palace will announce officially that Queen Elizabeth II has accepted Johnson’s resignation, and will say who she has invited to become Prime Minister to replace him.
+That person will then go to meet the Queen to accept the invitation.
 This is a formality.

 Does the new Prime Minister have to call a general election?